You can’t be ‘healthy’, if you don’t know what it means

 The starting point to break this cycle is to settle on a definition of ‘healthy’.
 And that’s tough because, at its most basic, healthy is a state of being—a feeling.

 We want to feel healthy.
-We want to feel strong and energetic throughout the day.
-We want our bodies to support whatever our minds wish to do.
+We want to feel strong and energetic throughout the day, and for our bodies to support whatever our minds wish to do.
 And to keep doing so, even in old age.
 And the source of this feeling, is progress.

 So no, you don’t feel healthy.
 You feel healthier.
 Compared to yourself from a day ago.
 The baseline is *you*.
 Not Virat Kohli or your gym buddy.
 You run longer, lift heavier, eat better and sleep deeper than yesterday, and it’s in that progress that the feeling of being healthy lies hidden.